louy2/groupic/README.md

 The intent identity is necessary for accessing user avatars.

+The permission Send Message is necessary for sending message to a channel.

 ## Details about how to generate the group picture

 Each participant's avatar is downloaded as a 128x128 png file.
 The group picture consists of a header of the gathering title, followed by however many rows of 10-avatar rows.